zysim/5K-logger/readme.md

 ## TODO

+-   Read up CouchDB doc querying so I can list all docs
+-   Restructure laptimes listing in TimeList
--   Make adding run times work
+-   Make update time docs work
 -   Literally everything else
 -   Finish this README (you know this won't happen)
 -   Eat dinner